Education Support, Behaviour and Attendance Service (ESBAS)

 - Reintegration support for young people that have been permanently excluded, including support during their time at College Central, and support during the first weeks at their new school

-- Parenting support through 1:1 casework and group programs
+- Parent support sessions through 1:1 casework and group programs

 - Providing support to schools around improving attendance and behaviour for Gypsy Roma Traveller children and young people